Home

 the 1950s in favour of bidis and cigarettes 17 recently hookah bars and restaurants are coming up, mainly attracting affluent young adults.
 Due to the fruit flavour of the smoke and the water filter, many users, who are not otherwise regular smokers, may underestimate the harm and the potential for addiction to tobacco.
 Hookah smoke contains much more carbon monoxide than cigarette or bidi smoke due to the use of charcoal, which may result in headaches or even death (carbon

 monoxide poisoning).
-Depending on the number of times the person smokes the hookah during a session (e.g. 45 minutes), it is possible to inhale many times more nicotine and other harmful tobacco smoke constituents than from one cigarette, which can have immediate effects on the heart.
-156
+Depending on the number of times the person smokes the hookah during a session (e.g. 45 minutes), it is possible to inhale many times more nicotine and other harmful tobacco smoke constituents than from one cigarette, which can have immediate effects on the heart.16

 Men, women, especially in rural areas of Northern and Eastern India and now Young patrons at specialized restaurants and bars in urban areas having water pipes.
-According to NSSO data, 2.6% of rural and 0.4% of urban households consume hookah tobacco (John, 2006).
-7
+According to NSSO data, 2.6% of rural and 0.4% of urban households consume hookah tobacco.
+9

 Other pipes